adding-a-functional-endpoint by microbus-io

 ---

-**CRITICAL**: Do NOT explore or analyze existing microservices before starting.
-The templates in this skill are self-contained.
+**CRITICAL**: Do NOT explore or analyze other microservices unless explicitly instructed to do so.
+The instructions in this skill are self-contained to this microservice.

 **CRITICAL**: Do not omit the `MARKER` comments when generating the code.
 They are intended as waypoints for future edits.